In Memoriam: Thomas Keil, Longtime Physics Professor, Former Department Head, and Educational Innovator

 Described as someone with a particular talent for articulating the philosophy and value of the Plan, Keil found himself called upon frequently as a spokesman to explain the curriculum to outside organizations.
 In 1973, for example, he was invited to deliver a major address on the Plan to the American Association of Physics Professors in Manhattan.

-Keil also helped develop the new registration system required to accommodate the Plan's quirks, including its project-based degree requirements, and was among a small group of faculty members and administrators who inaugurated the Institute's network of off-campus residential project centers known today as the Global Perspective Program.
+Keil also helped develop the new registration system required to accommodate the Plan's quirks, including its project-based degree requirements, and was among a small group of faculty members and administrators who inaugurated the Institute's network of off-campus residential project centers known today as the Global Projects Program.

 It was Keil who suggested that the first such center be located in Washington, D.C., a city chock full of agencies and organizations grappling with societal and political issues related to science and technology.
 He made many trips to the nation's capital to cultivate those organizations, a number of which became longtime project sponsors.
 He later served as a resident faculty advisor in Washington and Costa Rica.